-Founded in 1999, the Sider Institute for Anabaptist, Pietist, and Wesleyan Studies at Messiah College promotes the exploration and interpretation of Anabaptism, Pietism, and Wesleyanism — the theological traditions that shape the “personality” of the Brethren in Christ Church, the founding denomination of Messiah College, and that inform the College’s educational mission.
+An integral part of academic life at Messiah College, the Sider Institute for Anabaptist, Pietist, and Wesleyan Studies promotes the exploration and interpretation of Anabaptism, Pietism, and Wesleyanism.
+These theological traditions shape the “personality” of the Brethren in Christ Church, the founding denomination of Messiah College, and inform the College’s educational mission.

 The Sider Institute is named in honor of Messiah College history professor emeritus, E. Morris Sider, and his wife, Leone.

 The Institute -- which is named in honor of Dr. E. Morris and D. Leone Sider -- is located in Boyer Hall on Messiah College's campus.